tumble1999/savaslabs.github.io/_posts/2016-06-15-git-merge-conflict-strategies.md

 - `git diff <merge-base-sha> <target-branch> -- path/to/file`
 - `git diff <merge-base-sha> HEAD -- path/to/file`

 Ultimately, reviewing this history helps me better understand what each branch was trying to accomplish.
-With this information in hand, I can then manually resolve the merge conflict by deciding what code each of these files should include post merge.
+With this information in hand, I can then manually resolve the merge conflicts by deciding what code each of these files should include post merge.

 ## Visual merge tools
 In addition to these strategies, I find that it is also helpful to use a visual merge tool when resolving merge conflicts.

 With these tools, you don't need to sift through Git conflict markers.
 Rather, visual merge tools provide a GUI that allows you to compare the different versions of the files you are merging, and they provide point and click tools to help you find and resolve conflicts.

-For each file with conflicts, a good visual merge tool will have at least 3 display panels.
+A good visual merge tool will display at least 3 panels for each file with conflicts.
 There will be a panel showing the version of that file:

 - In your branch
 - In the target branch
-- After merging
+- As it will appear after merging

-I prefer merge tools which also include a fourth display panel showing the version of that file in the merge base, such as the P4Merge tool:
+I prefer merge tools (such as the P4Merge tool shown below) which also include a fourth display panel showing the version of that file in the merge base:

 <img src="/assets/img/blog/P4Merge_screenshot.png" alt="P4Merge tool screenshot">